zhaouv/vscode-markdown-everywhere/README.md

 ## Preview Inject

-Do some actions in parsing, only support to do some replacing before parse markdown to html now.
+Do some actions in parsing, only support to do some replacing before parse markdown to html now. (config by changing `settings.json`)

-`settings.json` for quickly LaTeX previewing.
+Quickly LaTeX previewing
 ```json
     "markdown-everywhere.preview-mode-language": {"latex":"raw"},
     "markdown-everywhere.preview-mode-inject": [